nervosnetwork/ckb-sdk-java/docs/migration-guide.md

 - Operation support for most common scripts.
 - Clean some utils classes and unused classes.

-Other underlying breaking changes that a possibly transparent to you
+Other underlying breaking changes that are possibly transparent to you

 - Molecule serialization in a code-generated way.
 - Unify type adapter for Gson serialization.